-If you’re looking for durable sports-oriented wireless headphones under $50, then get the JBL Endurance Sprint.
-They have a slick, matte design which looks more premium than their price would suggest and are a decent choice for most use cases.
+If you’re looking for durable sports-oriented wireless headphones under $50, then get the JBL Endurance Sprint Wireless.
+They have a sleek, matte design which looks more premium than their price would suggest and they’re rated IPX7 for superior water resistance.
+They’re very good sports headphones and are versatile enough to be a decent choice for casual use too.

-Unfortunately, the JBL Endurance Sprint have higher-than-average latency for Bluetooth headphones, so they’re not ideal for watching movies or gaming.
-The touch-sensitive control scheme can also be a bit finicky at times.
-That said, if you’re looking for a slick wireless headset to wear while working out and you’re a fan of twist-to-lock ear-hook fit, then the JBL Endurance are a good choice.
+Unfortunately, they have very high latency, so they won’t be ideal if you like to watch videos on your phone at the gym.
+Their touch-sensitive control scheme can also be a bit finicky at times.
+That said, if you’re looking for solid wireless headphones to wear while working out and you’re a fan of twist-to-lock ear-hook fit, then these are a good choice.

 Like many truly wireless in-ears, their battery is quite weak and only lasts for 3.3 hours before needing to be charged.
 Thankfully, they have a standby mode that helps save the battery a bit and their charging case provides from 4 to 5 extra charges, so if you take breaks to charge them every now and then, they should last you all day.
-All-in-all, they offer impressive value for truly wireless in-ear headphones under $50.
+All-in-all, they're one of the best budget earbuds as they offer impressive value for truly wireless in-ear headphones at this price point.

-The TIN Audio T2 have a decently balanced audio reproduction, but are a little bass-light, especially with the silicone tips.
+These headphones have a decently balanced audio reproduction, but are a little bass-light, especially with the silicone tips.
 You can modify them so they produce a bit more bass by blocking the small port on the earbud casing, or you can consider the TIN Audio T3.
-They’re a little more expensive, but they have better bass and a slightly different fit than some may prefer.
+They’re a little more expensive, but they have better bass and a slightly different fit that some may prefer.

 If you are looking for the best cheap earbuds you can get for less than $100, then get the truly wireless Anker SoundCore Liberty Air.
 Their design is reminiscent of the Apple AirPods, but they have a more stable fit that offers much better sound and isolation performance.
-The in-ear fit of the Liberty Air might not be for everyone, but if you find them comfortable, they’re very good headphones for your day-to-day needs.
+The in-ear fit of these headphones might not be for everyone, but if you find them comfortable, they’re very good headphones for your day-to-day needs.

-What the SoundCore Liberty Air lack in flair, they make up for in sound.
+What these headphones lack in flair, they make up for in sound.
 They have very faithful audio reproduction for wireless in-ear headphones and sound well-balanced.
 They’re great for all sorts of music genres, from hip-hop to classical.
-The Liberty Air also create a good seal that results in impressive passive isolation, making these headphones well-suited for blocking out the sounds of your everyday commute.
+They also create a good seal that results in impressive passive isolation, making these headphones well-suited for blocking out the sounds of your everyday commute.

 Their glossy plastic exterior may seem a bit cheap, especially compared to the cheaper JBL Endurance Sprint, but they make up for it with their superior leakage performance and exceptional wireless range.
 If you want a more neutral sound profile than the SoundPeats TrueFree and are willing to spend a bit more, the Anker SoundCore Liberty Air are the way to go.